abdulrahmanfci/abdulrahman93.github.io/_pages/about.md

 Hello!
 This is Abdulrahman, a teaching assistant and master's student at faculty of computers and information - Cairo university.
 My research is about how to utilize reinforcement learning agent in optimzing execution order costs(a financial problem).
 Using reinforcement learning basic techniques and also exploring the frontiers of deep reinforcement learning in this problem.

-PS: I'm currently looking for PhD opportunity, feel free to ping me.
+PS: I'm currently looking for PhD opportunity, feel free to ping me (email in resume).